 This white chocolate strawberry fudge is perfect for any occasion.
-It features creamy white chocolate, a strawberry swirl and freeze-dried strawberry pieces.
-With only 5 ingredients, this fudge is so easy that you'll want to make it over and over again!
+It has a gorgeous pink strawberry swirl and is topped with freeze-dried strawberry pieces.
+It's made with only 5 ingredients and it's so easy that you'll want to make it over and over again!

-If you love the white chocolate and strawberry combo then you're going to love this recipe!
-It's rich, it's creamy and the freeze-dried strawberry swirl gives this fudge a nice burst of real strawberry flavour in every bite.
+If you love the white chocolate and strawberry combo then you're going to absolutely love this fudge!
+It's rich, it's creamy, and the freeze-dried strawberry swirl gives it a nice burst of fresh strawberry flavour.
+I love to make this as a last-minute no-bake dessert or package it up nicely to make a cute edible gift.

 - Freeze-dried strawberries: You'll need two types of freeze-dried strawberries for this recipe: freeze-dried strawberry powder and freeze-dried strawberry pieces.
-This helps to add a lovely real strawberry flavour without affecting the texture of the fudge.
-The freeze-dried pieces are for decoration, a little extra flavour and a pop of additional colour.
+This helps to add a nice fresh strawberry flavour without adding excess liquid to the fudge mixture.
+The freeze-dried pieces are for decoration, a little more flavour and an extra pop of colour.

-- Pink or red food colouring: I like to add this to desserts where I use freeze-dried strawberry powder because the powder tends to give more of a dirty pink colour than a vibrant pink.
-Note that adding food colouring to white chocolate fudge may cause it to seize.
-If you're using gel or paste colours, you'll need to mix them with equal amounts of oil before adding to the chocolate, otherwise, the chocolate will harden and clump together.
+- Pink or red food colouring: I like to add this to desserts when I'm using freeze-dried strawberry powder because the powder alone tends to give more of a muted pink colour than a vibrant one.
+Note that adding too much food colouring to white chocolate can cause it to seize.
+To prevent this, you can mix it with an equal amount of vegetable oil before adding it to the mixture.

-- 8x8-inch tin: An 8x8-inch tin is just the right size for making fudge.
+- 8x8-inch tin: An 8x8-inch tin is just the right size for making this fudge.
 It's the one I use almost every time!
-It gives you decent-sized pieces of fudge and you can get up to 30 small squares out of it.
-Saying that, a slightly larger or smaller tin will work just fine too.
-You can even use a loaf tin!
+It ensures the slices are thick enough and you can get up to 30 small squares out of it.
+If you want to use a different size of tin, you can use my cake pan converter tool to adjust the ingredient quantities accordingly.

-- Baking paper: Don't forget the baking paper when making fudge- it's a must-have to prevent sticking to the tin.
-Try leaving a bit hanging over the edges for super easy removal once the fudge has set.
+- Baking paper: Don't forget the baking paper when making fudge- it's a must-have to prevent it from sticking to the tin.
+Try leaving a bit hanging over the edges for easy removal later.

-- Wooden spoon: A wooden spoon is great for mixing the fudge.
+- Wooden spoon: A wooden spoon is great for mixing the strawberry powder into the fudge.
 I find it does a better job than a metal spoon or spatula.

 - Rubber spatula: This isn't totally essential but I recommend using a rubber or silicone spatula to pat the fudge into place in the tin.
-It won't stick to the fudge mixture and makes the whole process a lot easier.
+It won't stick to the fudge mixture the way that a spoon does so it makes the whole process a lot easier.

-- Toothpick or butter knife: You'll need a toothpick or butter knife to swirl the strawberry and white chocolate fudge mixtures together.
+- Toothpick or butter knife: Use either of these tools to swirl the two fudge mixtures together.
 If you prefer, you can just lay the two colours on top of one another without swirling.

 - Sharp knife: To cut the fudge once it's set.